Learn

 Dynamic lines

-Expression lines that are visible during facial movement but not at rest.
-Anti wrinkle treatment primarily addresses dynamic lines.
+Expression lines that are visible during facial movement but not at rest. wrinkle treatment primarily addresses dynamic lines.
 Over time, dynamic lines may become static, visible even when the face is at rest.

 E